 And if you remove the term gross negligence, which meets the legal standard, and you put in, you know, recklessness, extreme recklessness, okay, that means it doesn't fit the definition of the legal statute.

-Well that means she gets a get out of jail free card, but after all, Strzok, who interviewed her, thought that she should win a hundred million a zero.
+Well, that means she gets a get-out-of-jail free card, but after all, Strzzok, who interviewed her, thought that she should win $100 million a zero and that he could smell Trump voters in the nearby Walmart, smelly Trump voters.

-And of course, we knew he thought Trump was loathsome.
+And, of course, we knew he thought Trump was loathsome.

-Oh my God, he's not going to win, right?
+Oh, my God, he's not going to win, right?

 We can stop that, right?

-Anyway, Jamie Dupree reporting today in a letter sent April 10th to the director of National Intelligence, Congressman Jim Jordan, Mark Meadows asked for a quicker action to declassify 53 interview transcripts done by the House Intelligence Committee.
+Anyway, Jamie Dupree reporting today in a letter sent April 10th to the Director of National Intelligence, Congressman Jim Jordan, Mark Meadows, asked for a quicker action to declassify 53 interview transcripts done by the House Intelligence Committee.

 By the way, four separate committees now found no evidence of Trump or Trump campaign collusion.

-The FBI investigation, nothing.
+The FBI investigation, nothing, nine straight months.

-And Lisa Page and Peter Strzok said, no, there's no there, nothing.
+And Lisa Page and Peter Strzok said, no, there's no there there, nothing, before they even started the Mueller witch hunt.

 And if you go to the House Intel Committee, their conclusions, nope, no evidence of any conspiring or coordination or collusion with Russia.